yaoweibin/nginx_tcp_proxy_module/doc/README.txt

         2.  *ssl_hello* sends a client ssl hello packet and receives the server ssl hello packet.

-        3.  *http* sends a http requst packet, recvives and parses the http response to diagnose if the upstream server is alive.
+        3.  *http* sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.

-        4.  *smtp* sends a smtp requst packet, recvives and parses the smtp response to diagnose if the upstream server is alive.
+        4.  *smtp* sends a smtp request packet, receives and parses the smtp response to diagnose if the upstream server is alive.
 The response begins with '2' should be an OK response.

-        5.  *mysql* connects to the mysql server, recvives the greeting response to diagnose if the upstream server is alive.
+        5.  *mysql* connects to the mysql server, receives the greeting response to diagnose if the upstream server is alive.

-        6.  *pop3* recvives and parses the pop3 response to diagnose if the upstream server is alive.
+        6.  *pop3* receives and parses the pop3 response to diagnose if the upstream server is alive.
 The response begins with '+' should be an OK response.

-        7.  *imap* connects to the imap server, recvives the greeting response to diagnose if the upstream server is alive.
+        7.  *imap* connects to the imap server, receives the greeting response to diagnose if the upstream server is alive.

    check_http_send